Start Here: What Kind of Collection Do You Have?

 Best for: Families with one or two high-value items, or those willing to invest significant time for a higher return.

-Selling books individually online is the highest-return option for truly valuable titles, but it is the most time-intensive.
-The exception is when the collection contains a small number of genuinely rare titles that sell for $100 or more — listing those 10–20 individually and handling the rest through a dealer is a reasonable hybrid approach.
+Selling books individually online is the highest-return option for truly valuable titles, but it is the most time-intensive and is a different path from the donation and stewardship options above.
+The exception is when the collection contains a small number of genuinely rare titles.
+Listing those few individually and handling the rest through one of the options above is a reasonable hybrid approach.

 6. Junk Removal